Commas in Lists

 Commas with Two List ItemsWhen there are two items in a list, don't use a comma to separate the list items (unless it helps your reader).
-If there are more than two list items, then those following US convention should use a comma before the conjunction (usually and or or).
+For example:

 Commas in ListsWhen there are two items in a list, there is no need to separate the list items with a comma.
+For example:

 When there are more than two items, the situation gets more complicated.
 Generally speaking, in the UK, writers tend not put a comma before the conjunction.
 In the US, however, writers tend to use a comma.

 This delineation between UK and US is a general observation.
 There are plenty of organizations in both countries that do not adhere to these "national" conventions.

 The Oxford CommaWhen a comma is used before the conjunction in a list, it is known as an Oxford Comma.
 Some people (mostly, but not exclusively, Brits) consider the Oxford Comma to be a waste of ink, while others (mostly, but not exclusively, Americans) strongly campaign for its inclusion.
 There really is no rule.
 You should follow whatever convention your company follows.
 If you don't have a company convention, then copy the convention used in a decent national newspaper.
 If you're free to make your own mind up, then pick a convention and be consistent.
 That is the golden rule!